When To Seek Advice for a Tongue Tie

 When should you consider feeding or speech therapy if your child has a tongue-tie?
-Current research indicates that between 4.2% – 10% of children are born with a tongue tie.
+Current research indicates that between 4.2% – 10% of children are born with a tongue-tie.
 The medical term for tongue tie is ankyloglossia.
 Many times, tongue ties are realized soon after birth because of infants having trouble feeding and gaining weight.
 However, what if your child presents with a tongue tie but had no trouble feeding as an infant?
 When should you seek a professional opinion about your child’s tongue tie?

-If there is no visible effect on your child’s speech or feeding development, than it may not be necessary to get your child’s tongue tie looked out.
+If there is no visible effect on your child’s speech or feeding development, then it may not be necessary to get your child’s tongue tie looked out.
 However, there are some signs and symptoms that may warrant a professional opinion in terms of whether a medical procedure may help your child.

 Feeding symptoms that may warrant a second opinion:

 1. Long and/or painful feeding on the breast

 2. Clicking noises while taking breast or bottle

 3. Excessive dribbling when taking a bottle or breastfeeding